spintheweb/.github/README.md

 ## Why It Matters

-Enterprise systems are often fragmented, siloed, and hard to integrate.
-We believe in a **web where systems talk to each other**, where portals adapt to **roles and contexts**, and where **open standards** keep organizations in control of their technology.
+Enterprise systems are often fragmented, siloed, and difficult to integrate.
+We believe in a **web where systems talk to each other**, where portals dynamically adapt to **roles and contexts**, and where **open standards** empower organizations to maintain control over their technology.

+Spin the Web builds on fundamental web standards—**HTTP**, **HTML**, **CSS**, and **JavaScript**—leveraging them in a cohesive framework that takes the web to the next logical level.

+Through **WBDL (Webbase Description Language)**, Spin the Web coordinates these standard technologies to develop complex, role-aware **enterprise web portals**.
+WBDL defines the structure, content, routing, authorization, and internationalization of web spaces, enabling dynamic, interoperable, and adaptable portals built on familiar protocols and languages.

+In other words: Spin the Web doesn’t reinvent the web — it weaves the web’s existing building blocks into scalable, maintainable, and extensible enterprise solutions.

 ---